Prateek307/GeeksforGeeks/README.md

 ## Repository Structure

-- **/ProblemOfTheDay:** Title contains the date on which the problem was given and the name of the problem .
+- **ProblemOfTheDay:** Title contains the date on which the problem was given and the name of the problem .
-- **/GeeksforGeeks problems:** Title contains the name of the problem
+- **GeeksforGeeks problems:** Title contains the name of the problem